 So when we arrived in Strawberry valley, I was actually thankful that I chose not to stay here.
 I am sure we would have gotten bored.
 Even the nearest tea shop is at least 2 kilometers away from the camps.

 Maharaja Palace, Gulmarg

 For a brief introduction, Maharaja Palace was once the royal palace of King Ranbir Singh of Kashmir.
 It must have been grand once upon a time but now what remains is merely a building beaten by time; with remnants of a glorious time on display inside.

 Our next destination now was Doodhpathri.
-From Gulmarg, we drove all the way back to Magam; crossing Tangmarg on the way.
+From Gulmarg, we drove all the way back to Magam, crossing Tangmarg on the way.
 From Magam then, we took an internal road towards Doodhpathri via Khan Sahib.
-Please read Gulmarg to Doodhpathri – The Meadows of Kashmir to continue reading the next part of this travelogue.
+Please click on the link above to continue reading the next part of this travelogue.

 Gulmarg Sightseeing – Conclusion

 I hope the travelogue, pictures, and information above on Gulmarg sightseeing were of help.
 If you have any questions, you can contact me on Instagram and I will be happy to answer.
 You can also consider subscribing to my YouTube channel and asking a question there.